Prolomon/prolomon/README.md

 # 💫 About Me:
 I'm Prolomon, a full-stack developer passionate about building clean, performant, and modern web applications.
 I specialize in creating dynamic UIs using React.js, Next.js, and managing scalable backends with Node.js & MongoDB.<br><br>I help startups and teams transform ideas into working MVPs, build modern dashboards, and ship scalable digital products.
-When I'm not coding, I'm sketching UI layouts, recording tech content, or contributing to open-source projects.
+When I'm not coding, I'm sketching UI layouts, or researching on my next projects.

 ## 🌐 Socials: